A short introduction to Hellenic tradition

 The religions of the Gentile nations of antiquity

 (in the senses: Gentile): from Late Latin ethnicus, from Greek ethnikos

 c.
-Hellenismos states, that it is the duty of all mentally healthy humans to fight for natural diversity and against all systems trying to abolish the ethnicities (by destroying their ancestral ethos), their pluralism, diversity and traditions for the sake of homogenization.
+Hellenic organizations state that it is the duty of all mentally healthy humans to fight for natural diversity and against all systems trying to abolish the ethnicities (by destroying their ancestral ethos), their pluralism, diversity and traditions for the sake of homogenization.
 In Hellenism “religion” stands not alone but is an aspect of the general ancestral ethos.
 It is the identity created by an ancestral ethos we call ethnicum.
-And ethnicum has nothing to do with political parties or modern ideologies such as Leninism or Nationalism, a “product” of the christian world unknown to ancient Greece.
+And ethnicum has nothing to do with political parties or modern ideologies such as Leninism or Nationalism, which are “products” of the christian world unknown to ancient Greece.
 “Nationalism is a modern movement.”
-(Encyclopædia Britannica: Nationalism, retrieved: march 7th, “2014”.
+(Encyclopædia Britannica: Nationalism, retrieved: March 7, “2014”.